-Allina is sitting on the sofa and looking around the room at the interior.
-I wonder if I’m the only one who finds my house’s interior gloomy, what with the antique looks my parents are fond of.
+Allina is sitting on the sofa and looking around the room and its interior.
+I wonder if I’m the only one who finds my home’s interior gloomy, what with the antique looks my parents are fond of.

 I distinctively remember how much I loathed having those embarrassing pictures of mine being put up on the wall.
-“They look ridiculous!
-Can’t I choose from the pictures of the recent vacation?”, I had said.
+“They look hideous!
+Can’t I choose from the pictures of the recent vacation,” I had said.
 My mother had replied with a tinge of joyfulness in her voice, “Sweetheart, they’re so cute.
-And we will put those pictures somewhere in the house too.
+And we will put those pictures somewhere in the house, too.
 Look at these pictures, don’t they freshen your childhood memories?
-Now c’mon, stop whining and go get going to school.”
+Now c’mon, stop whining and get going to school.”
 My father had simply nodded his head in agreement.

 In a flash, I came back to the reality.
-“Yeah, they’re just so embarrassing!”, I replied while standing up to guide her towards my room.
+“Yeah, they’re just so embarrassing,” I replied while standing up to guide her towards my room.
 “Would you like to see my room?
 The interior isn’t as intriguing but more colorful and less formal.”
-Allina too stood up and replied while giggling, “You clearly aren’t fond of this room’s interior.
+Allina too stood up and replied while giggling lightly, “You clearly aren’t fond of this room’s interior.
 Well, I sure would love to see your preferences of interior designing now.”

 I lead her up the staircase and to the right.
 Before opening the door, some depressing thoughts creep up to me.
-I shouldn’t have invited her to look at my room, I thought.
+You shouldn’t have invited her to look at my room, my mind tells me.
 Oh, god!
 Now she’ll see all the posters, no window, the wall that I painted and what not!
 What will she say?
 Is this a bad move?
 Is her reaction going to discourage me from transforming?
 No, no, no!
 Please, God.
 Help me!